 What Does Independence Mean?

-Finding independence is one of the most rewarding feelings as a young adult.
+Finding independence is one of the most rewarding feelings for a young adult.
 We all reach independence at different stages in life, but it’s one of the significant accomplishments for which young adults strive.

 For a person living with a disability, this can be one of the most challenging and daunting tasks in life.
 We may even think it is insurmountable.
 After all, if independence means taking care of your own needs, those of us with disabilities often have a longer list of needs than our non-disabled family or friends.